beclyv/Analyzing-Historical-Stock-Revenue-Data-and-Building-a-Dashboard/README.md

 ##THIS IS A SHORT EXPLANATION ON THE PROJECT##
 ## I had to pull info from the webpages, clean it, find info for revenue data from the first five and also the last five lines of data.
 This is a clean version of my output.
-I did get a bit of help because I am self-learning, but it is what it is.
-Enjoy ##
+Not too sure why the graphs in this uploaded file were not showing up, so I also added the screenshots of the graphs for reference.
+I am self-learning, but it is what it is.
+Enjoy. ##